One of the meanings of Allah Al Jabbar is the one who compels. Mend your broken heart with this beautiful name of Allah.

 When Allah mends for example, a broken heart or a broken situation, He doesn’t just sort of fix it, He mends it completely so that there is no break left.

-And in fact, Allah not only does He the power to return things completely to the way they were before the break, but He can actually return them to better and stronger than they were before the break.
+And in fact, Allah not only does He have the power to return things completely to the way they were before the break, but He can actually return them to be better and stronger than they were before the break.

 There is an interesting sign in the universe and that is that, for example, after a broken bone heals, it becomes stronger than it was before it broke.